Zach Sieler: College career

 Sieler joined the Ferris State Bulldogs in 2013 as a walk-on.
 After redshirting the 2013 season, Sieler joined the field the following season and was part of the playoff squad that won the Great Lakes Intercollegiate Athletic Conference Championship during the 2014 and 2015 seasons.
 He earned GLIAC's Defensive Lineman of the Year and National Defensive Player of the Year honors during the 2015 and 2016 seasons.
 His contributions enabled the Ferris State Bulldogs to reach the 2016 NCAA Division II National Semifinals game.
 He did not play his senior season, opting instead to enter the 2018 NFL draft.

 Legacy

 On April 25, 2025, Sieler's No. 96 was retired by the Bulldogs.
-Sieler is one of the two players to have their numbers retired by the program along with Jason Vander Laan, whose number was retired in 2022.
+Sieler is one of two players to have their numbers retired by the program along with Jason Vander Laan, whose number was retired in 2022.